fledge-iot/fledge/tests-manual/debugger/README.rst

     Where *<ServiceName>* is the name of a south or north service.
 You will need to quote the name if it contains whitespace or wildcard characters that have meaning to the shell.

-   - Attach the debugger to the pipeline by usign the attach command
+   - Attach the debugger to the pipeline by using the attach command

      .. code-block:: console